rgunuganti-03/TimeSeriesVentilatorData/PROBLEM_STATEMENT.md

 ## Success Criteria

-- A user can select a respiratory condition, adjust parameters, and immediately see updated waveforms
+- A user can select a respiratory condition and ventilation mode, adjust parameters, and immediately see updated waveforms
-- Generated data is physiologically plausible (correct shape, direction, and relative scale)
+- Generated data is physiologically plausible (correct shape, direction, relative scale, and mode-specific waveform morphology)
 - Output CSV can be loaded into a Python notebook for further analysis
-- Codebase is modular enough that the signal generator can be swapped without rewriting the UI
+- Codebase is modular enough that a new ventilation mode generator can be added without rewriting the UI or data layer

 ---